networknext/unity/examples/walkthroughs/upgraded_server_example.md

 ```csharp
 Next.NextServerUpgradeSession(serverPtr, fromPtr, userIDString);
 ```
-This user id is very important because it allows you to look up users by that ID in our portal.
+This user ID is very important because it allows you to look up users by that ID in our portal.
 Please make sure you set the user ID to however you uniquely identify users in your game.
 For example, PSN IDs, Steam IDs and so on.
 For privacy reasons, this user ID is hashed before sending to our backend.

 Now, create the server:
 ```csharp